Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 But she was ready.
 She’d already completed her half of the paperwork, in fact, and filled in as many of his details as she could, as she showed him when they reached their apartments and she indicated the small pile of documents on her desk.

-“...Paper?
-We coulda just bumped our communicators together…”
+"...Paper?
+We coulda just bumped our communicators together…"

 He was touched, she knew.

-“Some things are worth doing with a little more *ceremony,* don’t you think?”
+"Some things are worth doing with a little more *ceremony,* don’t you think?"

-“That they are.”
+"That they are."

 The pen was a gift from President Sartori.
-Made by Pilot, with a technique called Maki-e, it was a one-off “Emperor” sized writing instrument that would be preposterously large in anyone else’s paw.
+Made by Pilot, with a technique called Maki-e, it was a one-off "Emperor" sized writing instrument that would be preposterously large in anyone else’s paw.

 Daar picked up the pen and considered it.
 Then he considered the forms.

 He turned and looked her dead in the eye.

-“If you ask me, I’d set aside all tradition, step down as Stud-Prime o’ my Clan, an’ swear myself t’you an’ you alone.
-‘Ferever.”
+"If you ask me, I’d set aside all tradition, step down as Stud-Prime o’ my Clan, an’ swear myself t’you an’ you alone.
+‘Ferever."

 That was...she *ached* to accept his offer.
 But she couldn’t.
 It was a moment of personal weakness that prompted him to offer, but she knew in her very *soul* it was genuine.